 As its name suggests, CheapCaribbean.com has a more limited scope than other sites on this list, but it’s worth checking if you’re planning a trip to the Caribbean, where package trips such as honeymoons are particularly popular.
 The site turned up cheaper-than-average prices for both of my Caribbean tests.

-CheapCaribbean.com is one of the best vacation websites for all-inclusive packages; there’s a checkbox for “all-inclusive” right on the site’s homepage.
-Once you’ve entered your trip information, you can also filter your results by “only adults,” “family friendly,” and “luxury.”
+CheapCaribbean.com is one of the best vacation websites for all-inclusive packages.
+Once you’ve entered your trip information, you can also filter your results by “adults only,” “children’s amenities,” and “luxury.”
 Each hotel-specific page includes a list of active promotions, on-site activities, and an RSS feed of Tripadvisor traveler reviews.

 In some ways CheapCaribbean.com isn’t quite as sophisticated as other travel package sites.
 There’s no map available to compare locations of the listed hotel options, and having to use a drop-down menu to enter your departure and arrival cities feels a little old-school.
 (Also annoying: not being able to group Houston’s two airports into a single search, though you can select “all airports” for New York City and Washington, D.C.)
 But the affordable deals are worth a few snags, as long as you’re only looking for a flight/hotel package—there’s no option to add a car or create any other package combinations, though you can add travel insurance and transfers, at least for the destinations I checked.

 Best Feature: The “Deals of Fortune,” or bookings where you know the destination but not the exact resort until about a week before the trip.
 This is a fun feature for value-conscious travelers who aren’t set on a particular island or property.